express-in-code-game/excode-design/zz-materials/docs/design/design.md

 ## ~~browser pages as execution environment: need to actually do what browser does with tabs~~

-- <s>iframes are limited in terms of processes (not necesserily a thread pool, not necesserily a process)
+- iframes are limited in terms of processes (not necesserily a thread pool, not necesserily a process)
 - app shoud actually run a browser itself  - like electoron does - and open literal browser tabs(pages) but layout out cusomly as antd tabs of sorts
 - so it's puppeteer, but pages do actaully render
-- electron has Browser, which is `<webview>` tag - but is it limited as VScode's weview?</s>
+- electron has Browser, which is `<webview>` tag - but is it limited as VScode's weview?

 ## ~~rsocket-page-transport~~

-- <s>implement a trasnport to use rsocket protocol into the page</s>
+- implement a trasnport to use rsocket protocol into the page

 ## ~~it's desktop, it's pages~~

-- <s>browser page is our execution environment
+- browser page is our execution environment
 - so iframes is not that
 - we need a desktop browser-like app
-- *can electron BrowserViews be used inside VScode?</s>
+- *can electron BrowserViews be used inside VScode?

 ## scenario runtime: iframes, code-editor, shadow-cljs